-This Policy for Mass Intentions is issued so that this parish’s practice of Mass Intentions and Mass Offerings will be in conformity with the universal law of the Church and the “General Policy for Mass Intentions” of the Diocese of Shreveport (of January 1992).
-Though no policy can fully address all the spiritual, theological and practical issues associated with Mass Intentions and Mass Offerings, the following will regulate all Mass Intentions requested at the Cathedral of St. John Berchmans:
+This Policy for Mass Intentions is issued so that this parish’s practice of Mass Intentions and Mass Offerings will be in conformity with the universal law of the Church and the “General Policy for Mass Intentions” of the Diocese of Shreveport.
+Though no policy can fully address all the spiritual, theological and practical issues associated with Mass Intentions and Mass Offerings, the following will regulate all Mass Intentions requested at the Cathedral of St. John Berchmans for Masses:

-2. The Church allows only one intention per Mass.
+- The Church allows only one intention per Mass.
 In each parish, however, one or two Masses per week may have Collective Mass Intentions.
 The faithful are free to combine their intentions and offerings for the celebration of a single Mass, as long as they have been previously informed and have freely consented to combining their intention and offering with others in a single offering of Mass.
-The Collective Mass Intentions also accommodate the immediate needs that arise for which a person wishes to request a Mass Intention; for example, the death of a loved one, or an impending surgery, etc. At St. John’s, the Masses with Collective Mass Intentions are normally the Saturday vigil Mass and the 12:05 pm Wednesday Mass.
+The Collective Mass Intentions also accommodate the immediate needs that come up for which a person wishes to request a Mass Intention, for example, the death of a loved one, an impending surgery, etc. At St. John’s, the Masses with Collective Mass Intentions are normally the Saturday evening Mass and the 12:05 pm Wednesday Mass.

-5. Mass Intentions & Sanctuary Lights (together with donation) are accepted on a first-come, first-served basis.
+- Mass Intentions are filled on a first-come, first-served basis.

-9. Mass Intentions (scheduled at least three weeks before the Mass) are published in our bulletin.
+- Mass Intentions (scheduled at least three weeks before the Mass) are usually published in our bulletin.

-10. Though the Mass Intention need not be announced at the Mass, the priest, if possible, will announce the Mass Intention within the context of that Mass.
+- Though the Mass Intention need not be announced at the Mass, the priest will announce, if possible, the Intention within the context of that Mass.